Zhiyee20/web-based-clothing-commerce-system/ARCHITECTURE.md

 Database access is handled exclusively through the PHP backend using PDO.

-### Media Assets
+### Media and Frontend Assets
-- uploads/ – Limited demo product images for UI presentation
+- uploads/ – Limited demo product images and user-uploaded media for UI presentation
-- assets/ – UI-related assets such as banners and demo visuals
+- assets/ – Frontend static assets, including CSS and JavaScript files
-- img/ and img_category/ – Demo-only images for catalog and AI showcase
+- img/ and img_category/ – Demo-only images used for catalog reference and AI visual search showcase

-Demo media is intentionally limited to avoid repository bloat and privacy risks.
+Demo media content is intentionally limited to avoid repository bloat and to reduce privacy and data exposure risks.

 ---

 ## Visual Search Workflow
 1. A product image is uploaded or selected by the user
-2. The image is processed by the YOLO model to identify key objects
+2. The image is processed by the YOLO model to identify key objects and category
 3. Extracted features are converted into embeddings
 4. Similarity comparison is performed against stored product embeddings
 5. Matching products are returned to the web application

 This workflow enables image-based product discovery, complementing traditional keyword search.

 ---

 ## Security Considerations
-- Database credentials and secrets are excluded from the public repository
+- Database credentials are excluded from the public repository
 - Input validation is enforced at the backend level
 - Role-based access control is applied to admin and user modules
 - Error messages are generalized to avoid information leakage